 In 1969, Bud Miller was hired as Milford’s first General Manager.
 Through his many years of “internship” with Del Thomas, and then Ralph and Vera, he had performed almost every task there was to do.
 His reputation with the staff was good, he was popular with the guests and understood their needs.
 Along with his wife Margaret, and their three children Wendy, Linda and Warren, they became the link between the familiar traditions and the changes that would follow.
 Until his retirement more than 45 years later in 1989, both Bud and Margaret were dedicated in their commitment to welcoming guests new and old to Milford House.
 Sadly, Bud died in the fall of 2005.

 The face of management has changed, but the friendliness, hospitality and attention to the simple comforts are still the primary focus.
 And although there are some modern touches, the spirit and simplicity of this wilderness retreat remains largely unchanged.
+In 2013 a new management team of Val Richard, Ruth Bowe and Charlie Richard was put in place.
+They are all long term staff members and are devoted to making guests’ stays the best possible experience.

 An extensive history of Milford House and the surrounding area from the early 1900s to the present day is chronicled in a series of binders in the lodge.
 Through the Woods, A Collected History and Reflection of the Milford Area & Communities, published by the Milford and Area History Group (2005) is an excellent source of oral history and anecdotes of the early settlement.
 A reprint of The Tent Dwellers, by Albert Bigelow Paine, is also available for sale.